Praqma/helmsman/docs/how_to/multitenant_clusters_guide.md

     tillerServiceAccount: "dev2-sa"

 ```
+> Currently, Helmsman does not create the service accounts and expects them to be available in the namespace before hand.
+This should be fixed in upcoming releases and you can track it in [this issue](https://github.com/Praqma/helmsman/issues/48)

+> If you don't specify `tillerServiceAccount` option for a namespace, it will try to use the service account you defined in your settings section (`default-tiller-sa` in the example above)

 In the example above, namespaces `staging, developer1 & developer2` will have Tiller deployed with different service accounts.
 The `production` namespace ,however, will be deployed using the `default-tiller-sa` service account defined in the `settings` section.
 If this one is not defined, the production namespace Tiller will be deployed with k8s default service account.